The Orangutan Programme Veterinarian

 Orangutan Health - Treatment and Monitoring

 Orangutans receive regular health care check ups and treatment while they are in Jungle School.
-When they are ready for the big leap into independent life in the forest, the veterinarian implants a small transmitter so the released orangutan can be tracked through GPS data.
+When they are ready for the big leap into independent life in the forest, the veterinarian implants a small transmitter so the released orangutan can be tracked through the radio signals.

 This might sound a bit extreme to some, but without the little transmitter, orangutans would have no interim monitoring and care after release because they spread out into the large Bukit Tigapuluh environment.
 This way, we can help them make a smooth and safe transition from the jungle school sessions to full-time, independant jungle living.
 We can track where they are, how they are moving around and exploring territory, visit with worming tablets and check on their condition.
 In their first year they also sometimes need supplementary feeding and a few vitamins to get them through times when fruit is scarce.